Broome’s Chinatown is the vibrant cultural, retail, and dining heart of the town, buzzing with activity along the Carnarvon Street café strip.

 By day, find your perfect patch of sand along the 22-kilometre stretch of uninterrupted beach.
 For added comfort, umbrellas and sun loungers are available for hire from the beach kiosk.
 This section of Cable Beach is patrolled by surf lifesavers from May to October.

 If you’d like to join a camel ride, be sure to book a few days in advance to secure your spot on this unforgettable experience.
-If you choose to drive your 4WD onto the beach, be mindful of Broome’s unique tidal changes which can quickly change conditions on the beach.

 For a scenic dinner spot to enjoy the sunset, Cable Beach House and Sunset Bar & Grill both offer fantastic views.
 Alternatively, spread out a picnic rug under the shade of one of the many palm trees on the grassy foreshore for a prime spot to watch as the sky puts on a show.